jahid900pj/trip-row/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Royalwatch
+## Trip row  website link (https://assigment-11-bc7ca.web.app/)
+## Trip row  server link (https://server-side-assigment-11.vercel.app/)
-## Royal watch site link (https://dulcet-kataifi-e03f62.netlify.app)
+## Trip row server code link (https://github.com/Porgramming-Hero-web-course/b6a11-service-review-server-side-jahid900pj)

 * In this website have a home page and you can see this page intro and some review.

-* In this website have review page and you can see all customer feed back.
+* In this website have all trip page and you can see all the trip.

-* In this website have a Dashboard page and you can see tow chart in this page.
+* In this website have My Review  page and you can see all review you add .

+* In this website have Add service  page and you can add service  .

 * In this website have a Blogs page and you can see three Question and Ans.